Mona MourshedMcKinsey & Company

 Sean SegalGeneration USA

-Sean Segal is the Chief Operating Officer for Generation USA.
+Sean Segal is the Chief Executive Officer for Generation USA.
 In this role, Sean oversees programs across 11 cities serving more than 2000 participants in four sectors: technology, healthcare, skilled trades, and customer service.

 Since his first year in the classroom as a middle school teacher in 2001, Sean has been passionate about providing opportunities for under-resourced youth.
 Sean was a Teach For America corps member in the Rio Grande Valley where he taught middle school history and science and coached girls volleyball and basketball for two years.
 Wanting to experience urban education, Sean moved to Miami where he worked as department chair, history teacher, and head boys basketball coach at North Miami Middle School.
 He reluctantly left the classroom, answering Teach For America’s call to serve as a Recruitment Director to help find more teachers.